itiswhatitisio/rb120/2_lesson/README.md

 ### 1. Keeping track of Score

 An individual game is where we keep track of scores for players.
-In this contezt, I created a `@score` attribute in the `RPSGame` class.
-As we
+In this context, I created a `@score` attribute in the `RPSGame` class.
+The `score` attribute is initialized to 0 for both players.

 ```ruby
 class RPSGame